 Your Honda dealership isn't the only place to locate the best parts to repair your Accord.
 The vehicle in your driveway is head and shoulders above the rest compared to all the other vehicles on the road today.
 When your Honda Accord rolled off the assembly line, it was destined for a driver who prioritizes economical pricing in their automobile.
 You bought your Accord because its fuel efficiency and driver satisfaction agreed with your nature; so why would you be okay with anything but the best when it comes to great quality auto parts?

 Keeping the interiors of our cars and trucks cool and comfortable has been possible since HVAC was pioneered around 70 years ago.
 The lifeblood of the air conditioning system is a refrigerant called R134a.
-The refrigerant emits cold air after a simple thermal reaction, and the A/C condenser on your Honda Accord acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
+The refrigerant emits cold air after a simple thermal reaction, and the A/C condenser on your Honda Accord changes the pressurized refrigerant from an extremely hot temperature to a more neutral temperature before it gets expanded into a gas.
 You can locate your Honda Accord A/C condenser sitting right in front of your radiator, as that is the easiest place to soak up air while your car is driving.
-If you notice the A/C condenser is leaking, then only mild or slightly cool air will blow into your interior because it is losing refrigerant.
+If you notice the A/C condenser is leaking, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.